Causes of Calf Pain and When to Worry

 Less commonly, a cortisone steroid injection may be used to treat certain causes of calf pain.

-If you are diagnosed with a blood clot, you will likely be placed on a blood thinner (anticoagulant), such as Coumadin (warfarin) or Xarelto (rivaroxaban).
+If you are diagnosed with a blood clot, you will likely be placed on a blood thinner (anticoagulant), such as warfarin or Xarelto (rivaroxaban).
 These medications prevent your current blood clot from getting bigger and new clots from forming.

 Prevention